Natural proteins evolved over millions of years to solve the most complex challenges on Earth. However, we face new and pressing challenges today.

 To achieve this, we are marshalling deep institutional strengths in our faculty, scientific staff, postdoctoral fellows and graduate students, our partners from collaborating institutions, innovator networks and from the computer and biotechnology industries — bringing extraordinary expertise to bear on a singular focus to advance the potential of protein design.

-- Bachelor’s Degree in Computer Science or Electrical Engineering + 3 months or more years of experience in related field or equivalent experience in a programming/software engineering field.
+- Master’s Degree in Biochemistry + 3 or more years of experience in related field.

 - The ideal Preclinical Research Scientist candidate will be someone who (i) selects and applies standardized scientific procedures and techniques to assignments of moderate to high complexity, involving potentially conflicting design requirements, (ii) continually learns and develops new in vivo methods and study designs, (iii) can manage individual research projects that they own, (iv) can provide timely and professional scientific services to a number of internal collaborators on several different projects, (v) can perform in vivo studies of novel molecules in a safe and humane manner, (vi) and enjoys interacting with other scientists in a highly collaborative and fast-paced work environment.